Chivans31/Chivans31.github.io/README.md

-# Welcome to My Portfolio!
+# Welcome to My Portfolio! 😃:

 ## About Me
-Hi!
-I'm **Chinenye**, a passionate data scientist with expertise in natural language processing (NLP) and machine learning.
+Hi!👋 I'm **Chinenye**, a passionate data scientist with expertise in natural language processing (NLP) and machine learning.
 I enjoy solving real-world problems using AI and have worked on projects like: